-8.5.4 Change request and conflicts
+8.6.4 Change request and conflicts

-When the initial state of a Change request has changed (ie: you want to modify a Directive, but someone else change about that Directive has been accepted before yours), your change can't be validated anymore.
+When the initial state of a Change request has changed (i.e.: you want to modify a Directive, but someone else changes about that Directive has been accepted before yours), your change can't be validated anymore.

-For now, we decided to reduce to the possibility of an error or inconsitency when there is concurrent changes.
+For now, we decided to reduce to the possibility of an error or inconsistency when there are concurrent changes.
 In a future version of Rudder, there will be a system to handle those conflicts, and make sure actual changes are not overwritten.

-8.5.5 Notifications:
+8.6.5 Notifications:

-In several parts of Rudder webapp there is some Notifications about Change requests.
+In several parts of Rudder webapp there are some Notifications about Change requests.

-8.5.5.1 Pending change requests
+8.6.5.1 Pending change requests

 This notification is displayed only if the validator/deployer role is active on your user account.
-It show you how many Change requests are waiting to be reviewed/deployed. clicking on it will lead you to the Change request management page, with a filter already applied.
+It shows you how many Change requests are waiting to be reviewed/deployed. clicking on it will lead you to the Change request management page, with a filter already applied.

-8.5.5.2 Change already proposed on Rule/Directive/Group
+8.6.5.2 Change already proposed on Rule/Directive/Group